Pushplaybang/knife/README.md

 * add shift property to ktype
 * ~~Implement tests~~
 * Start thinking about a much stronger API for v1.0
-* Consider SASS Maps for handling properties  better
+* Consider SASS Maps for handling properties  better or changing propoerties for different sections.
 * ~~Handle old global variable warning nonsense~~
 * finish type template mixin
+	* a super quick single mixin for mocking up pages.
+	* Should have sensible defaults
+	* should accept a map of properties
 * ~~handle unitless values~~
 * handle multiple values for padding / margin etc
 * Finish Wiki